Track Attack U14 (Midget)

 Skiers are grouped based on their age and abilities.
 We wish to ensure that each skier can progress at their own pace while also creating the best possible group dynamic.
 Our coaches are certified volunteers to coach the Track Attack age category.
 Our coaches have also access to our professional Head Coach for training and advice.
 The Chelsea Nordiq Head coach is also involved with the program, especially during regional races.
 He will assist the volunteer coaches to help athletes develop their technique and fitness.

 The season is planned to start during the month of September.
-Check the training website or contact the coordinator for the location and exact date.
-Training times are:
+Check the program registration page for exact training times.
+Training days are:

 Dryland training includes activities designed to improve physical condition and endurance.
 There is hiking, trail running, roller skiing, ski-specific exercises, an orienteering race, etc. Training on snow includes activities designed to improve physical condition, technique and endurance.